donvito/react-native-openai-demo/README.md

 # Expo React Native Chat App using OpenAI (An example)

-This repository a mobile application built with Expo and React Native.
+This repository is for a React Native mobile application built with Expo.
+It is a demo with OpenAI integration.

 ![React Native OpenAI](screenshot.png)